robindar/sysres-os/doc/mmu.md

 # Shareablity attributes #
 The meaning of Inner/Outer shareable (in clock descirptor attributes) is controled by the Cache Level ID register.
 See ARM ARM 2405
 Inner shareable stops somewhere between L1 and L7 caches, includes all cores.
-For now non-shareable shoudl be fine, but maybe to change for multicore ?
+For now inner-shareable shoudl be fine, but maybe to change for multicore ? -> to change to inner

 # Caching #
 For I/O memory, we use Device policy as writes have side effects (ARM ARM 118) with nGnRnE (ie no optimizations) => this corresponds to an attribute of 0b00000000